Tucson International Airport: Facilities

-Airlines usually use Runway 11L.
-In occasional trade winds, airliners use Runway 29R, and even rarer, with south winds, Runway 21.
-Runway 11R-29L is too narrow for most airliners, but they can use Runway 3.

-In the year ending February 28, 2018 the airport had 120,564 operations, average 330 per day: 46% general aviation, 30% airline, 11% air taxi, and 13% military.
-336 aircraft were then based at the airport: 51% single-engine, 24% military, 5% multi-engine, 2% helicopter, and 18% jet.
+In the year ending December 31, 2022, the airport had 142,389 operations, average 390 per day: 45% general aviation, 23% airline, 13% air taxi, and 19% military.
+416 aircraft were then based at the airport: 160 single-engine, 14 multi-engine, 161 jet, 73 military, and 8 helicopters.

 Terminal

-Tucson International Airport's terminal has three concourses: Concourse A has nine gates, A1 through A9, Concourse B has eleven gates, B1 through B11.
+Tucson International Airport has one terminal.
+It contains three concourses: Concourse A has nine gates, A1 through A9, Concourse B has eleven gates, B1 through B11.
 Concourse C is in a separate building west of the main terminal and has one gate, C1.
 There are three levels inside the main terminal.
 The ground level is designated for baggage claim and passenger pick-up.
 The upper level includes airline ticketing, concessions, airline gates and TSA.
 The third level is designated for meetings and conference rooms and also includes the Tucson Airport Authority offices.
 Currently, Tucson International Airport offers daily nonstop airline service to 23 destination airports across the U.S. and Canada.
 Additionally, there are one-stop connections to more than 400 destinations around the world.
 Tucson International Airport's terminal is similar to that of the terminal of Seattle–Tacoma International Airport, with both in the shape of a wide X.

 Both concourses inside the main terminal offer food, beverage, and shopping, and free wireless internet and charging stations.